Hiking on breathtaking trails amid towering mountains and plunging gorges

 Further along the river the vegetation becomes even more lush, and you find yourself surrounded by tall plane trees.
 You walk past abandoned watermills and cross a nice wooden bridge.
 You leave the valley and zigzag uphill via a rocky path to the Artotsi Fountain.
 Nearby is the Agia Paraskevi church, from which you have great views over the valley and mountain.
 Finally, you reach the picturesque village of Vytina.
 Serving as the main village of the region, it offers many facilities and excellent local food.

 Day 5: Walk from Vytina to Nymfasia via the Zarzi bridge

 Distance: 12 km | Ascent: 630 m | Descent: 830 m | Walking time: 4 hrs approx.

-From Vytina you make your way back to the Artotsi Fountain and descend from there via a zigzagging path into Mylaon River valley.
-You now follow the river in northerly direction, passing the beautiful single arched Zarzi bridge.
+From Vytina you make your way back to the Artotsi Fountain.
+You then descend via a zigzagging path into Mylaon River valley, before following the river in a northerly direction, passing the beautiful single arched Zarzi bridge.
 Gradually you ascend to Old Vytina.
 Here you are back on the Menalon Trail, which leads you to Mavra Litharia.
 This massive limestone boulder in the riverbed of the Mylaon River has created an impressive gorge.
 You come to a second stone bridge that once secured the connection between Vytina and the western Gortynian villages.
 The trail then descends into another gorge before ascending gently through rocks and shrubs.
-Then, through oak and spruce forests, the trail descends to the small village of Nymfasia.
+Finally, you descend through oak and spruce forests to the small village of Nymfasia.
 You will find your accommodation just before Kernitsas Monastery.

 Day 6: Walk from Nymfasia to Valtesiniko via Magouliana